 The ingredients in pizza vary.
 So, can dogs consume some pizzas but not others?
 In theory, yes, you could make a dog-friendly pizza but, in practice, this is not very realistic.

-You could home-cook a pizza with only dog-friendly ingredients, a sugar-free, salt-free base, no sauce, with plainly cooked meat and veggies on top, but is it worth it?
+You could home-cook a pizza with only dog-friendly ingredients, a sugar-free, salt-free crust, no sauce, with plainly cooked meat and veggies on top, but is it worth it?
 Dogs don’t analyze food as we do and would not be more excited by food because it is shaped like a pizza.

 A whole pizza would be far too much for a dog, so you would likely create waste.
-Your dog would be just as grateful for the plainly cooked veg or meat with no base, which can be prepped and fed in suitable portion sizes.
+Your dog would be just as grateful for the plainly cooked veg or meat with no crust, which can be prepped and fed in suitable portion sizes.
 So, it may be possible to make a dog-friendly pizza, but it is unnecessary, and your dog won’t really appreciate it.

 So, What Do I Do If My Dog Eats Pizza?